 All of Stampin' Up!'s images are copyrighted, which means that they may not be copied without permission.
 To help protect the rights granted by these copyrights, all items for sale using Stampin' Up! images must be marked with one of the images from the official Stampin' Up!
-Limited License stamp sets shown in the catalog, or the digital copyright image included in the My Digital Studio program, or available online.
+Limited License stamp sets shown in the catalog.

 Completed, handmade or digitally created projects may be sold at competitive and non-competitive permanent retail locations, as well as temporary craft events, community fundraisers, and over the Internet.
 In selling handmade or digitally created projects, the seller must make it clear that the items are handmade or personally created by the seller, and not a product of the company.
 The seller may indicate that the supplies used are from Stampin' Up!, but the Stampin' Up! logo may not be used in any way for the sole purpose of promoting the sale of handmade or digitally created projects.

 You may not use Stampin' Up! images for the purpose of creating logos or company trademarks.
 Digital files of any type containing Stampin' Up! images may not be sold under any condition.

 Persons creating handmade or digitally created items for sale are responsible for complying with any state and local business and tax regulations.